 nice -n -2when running bandwidth.
 The kernel may attempt to throttle the process otherwise.

 On Intel Linux, you need a copy of NASM and the GCC suite.
 A decent distro will supply these.
 Simply type "make bandwidth32" or "make bandwidth64" to produce the Intel executables.

 Lastly, to compile for 32-bit desktop Windows you need the GCC toolchain in the form of Cygwin.
-Type "make bandwidth32".
+Type "make bandwidth-win32".
 The executable will not run outside of Cygwin because it requires a Cygwin DLL.

-bandwidth, specifically until after I upgrade.
+bandwidth's AVX performance in some cases is very good.
 For more information on the issues related to using AVX, see this Intel document.

 dual-channelRAM operation.
 This means that your two DIMMs are managed together, providing the CPU with what appears to be a single 128-bit wide memory device.